MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-labels-to-personal-data-in-office-365.md

 In the illustration:

-- The “Customer data” label is created.
+- The "Customer data" label is created.

 - The desired sensitive information types for GDPR are listed: Belgium National Number, Credit Card Number, Croatia Identity Card Number, Finland National ID.

-- Create an auto-apply policy assigns the label “Customer data” to any file that includes one of the sensitive information types that you add to the policy.
+- Create an auto-apply policy assigns the label "Customer data" to any file that includes one of the sensitive information types that you add to the policy.